 For further information on our Energy sector, please feel free to download our brochure by clicking on the image below:

-Cezley Sampson is Principal Consultant and Head of the Energy practice at CPCS with extensive practical experience as a senior manager in managing resources to deliver time, budget and agreed quality in the private and public sectors and in international consulting.
+Dr. Sampson has extensive practical experience as a senior manager in managing resources to deliver time, budget and agreed quality in the private and public sectors and in international consulting.
 He holds a PhD in Government from the University of the West Indies, specializing in Electricity Utility Economics.
 He is Power Economist and also has a Master's Degree in Marketing from Lancaster University, England and a Certificate in Engineering and Aircraft Administration for the College of Aeronautics, England.